-- If the person asks for information about their loved one's death, gently repeat what you know of the facts, or offer to find out for them. - If they become confused or have difficulty with answering questions, offer reassurance. - If the person is aware and able in some way to process the loss, allow that to occur, and just 'walk the path' with him or her. - Reminisce with them about the person who died.
+- If the person asks for information about their loved one's death, gently repeat what you know of the facts, or offer to find out for them. - Address any other losses secondary to the grief such as a change in residence, for example. - Support in a calm environment with limited distractions, using simple language and appropriate eye contact. - If they become confused or have difficulty with answering questions, offer reassurance. - If the person is aware and able in some way to process the loss, allow that to occur, and just 'walk the path' with him or her. - Reminisce with them about the person who died.
 Talk about where they lived and what they did together - Talk about pictures which they may have displayed. - Listen for and help to identify possible feelings of longing, sadness or fear. - Offer a comforting hug. - Listen well, make the person's reality your reality.

 Betsy was in her 90's and becoming more forgetful by the week.
 One of her recurring stories was about seat belts.
 The story always ended with the sentence, "He wouldn't start the car unless my seat belt was fastened."
 She told the story over and over again.
 Weeks later, Betsy added a poignant sentence to her story.
 "Ohhhh, I miss my husband."
 This wasn't a story about car safety, it was a story about grief and loneliness.